An all-white home with bursts of rani pink, this family home focuses on carefully curated decor both antique and brand new

 The entry to the home is through a bright sit out, which is a great preview to the tastefully done interiors.

-The couple enlisted the help of their close friend and interior designer, Moon Agarwal of Inner I design.
+designer, Moon Agarwal of Inner I design.
 While they had only caveat - no white in their home, Moon was insistent on an all-white space with bursts of colour.
 And boy, are we thrilled that Moon had her way!
 Designed on a strict budget, the pieces in the home came together bit by bit.
 “Much like their varied cultural backgrounds, the home is also a mix of the modern and the traditional, the old and the new,” says Moon.
 It's easy to spot many fabulous pieces that make up the space – whether it’s the imposing, antique, 100-year-old entry door, the chest converted into a coffee table, the console or the plush armchairs, each of them has a story to tell.
 But even the most beautiful pieces need to find their space in the scheme almost organically, and this was something Moon recognised.
 While Ruth needed a bit of convincing to invest in newer pieces, Moon ensured that some of the older ones would be revitalised, painted and reused for a good mix of the old and the new.

 We have always believed a home well put together is often a result of the intuitive understanding between the client and the designer.
 And in this case, it couldn’t be truer.